FrancoSpeziali/db-mongoose-schemas/README.md

 `gender` should default to the string `'N/A'`

-## Assignment 8 - Creating a model from the schema
+## Task 8 - Creating a model from the schema

 Now our schema has been defined, we must instantiate it into a model.